galantelab/sandy/v0.19/main.md

 **Some examples:**
-1. These two commands, with equal effects, will produce two FASTq-files (sequencing-type default is "paired-end"), both with a coverage of 20x (coverage default is 8), and a simple text reads-count file in a tab separated fashion.
+1. These two commands, with equal effects, will produce two FASTq-files (sequencing-type default is "paired-end"), both with a coverage of 20x (coverage default is 8), and a plain-text reads-count file in a tab separated fashion.
 	```bash
 	$ sandy genome --verbose --sequencing-type=paired-end --coverage=20 hg38.fa 2> sim.log